PSYCHEER/psycheer.github.io/docs/en/NovaBot/addons/addonCreation.md

 ```

 To ensure NovaBot will read all files in order, we have to strictly follow folder structure.
-NovaBot automatically register all commands inside of `commadns` folder and register all events in `events` folder.
+NovaBot automatically register all commands inside of `commands` folder and register all events in `events` folder.

 ## index.js